Project HomeWorks: Volunteer Program

 - Please wear a mask before arriving at meeting places

 - Working clothes you don't mind getting dirty; recommended long sleeve shirt and long trousers

 - Caps and towels to cover your head

 - Bottled water

-- Volunteer Waiver (Please print and bring a copy)
+- Volunteer Health Declaration (Please print and bring a copy)

 Since Habitat Japan has subscribed to volunteer insurance, everyone who participates in the activity is covered by this insurance.
 This fee is included in your participation fee.
 In order to cover with insurance, please be sure to enter your name, address, and contact address, in the application form below.